sandeepreddybaddam/sandeepreddybaddam.github.io/about.md

 </div>

-I am a graduate student at the University of Washington specializing in Robotics and AI.
-My research work is focussed on planning and control in building production level quality algorithms for autonomous vehicles.
-I believe my approach in providing efficient solutions at the right time defines me the most over my academic excellence and merit scholarships.
-With the skills and experience I have obtained so far, I like to apply them to deal critical problems in projects through creativity.
-I can confidently say that I am organized and flexible to work independently as well as in a team.
+Sandeep Reddy is a master's student at the University of Washington specializing in Robotics and AI.
+His research work is focussed on planning and control in building production level quality algorithms for autonomous vehicles.
+After doing research in multi-robot formation and autonomous navigation at UW-ME, He joined UW-DARPA RACER program in summer 2022 and is currently working on local planning and controls.
+He completed his undergrad at NIT Warangal, India in 2020 where he led 25-member cross-functional (software, design, suspension, steering, brakes) SAE BAJA off-road racing team.
+Then, he worked for seven months on algorithm-based design optimization at Bajaj Auto Ltd., an automobile company in India.
+With the skills and experience he obtained so far, he would like to apply them to deal critical problems in projects through creativity.

-If you are seeking a collaborative and creative problem-solver who communicates effectively, I look forward to an opportunity to speak with you.
-You are invited to explore my work below.
+If you are seeking a collaborative and creative problem-solver who communicates effectively, Sandeep looks forward to an opportunity to speak with you.
+You are invited to explore his work below.

 [Resume](https://drive.google.com/file/d/1PgmMb10Pk7ew2wkXVtUXvtgyRYXENdLX/view?usp=share_link)